 Jaundice (yellow skin or eyes, dark urine, clay-colored bowel movements)

 These symptoms usually appear 2-6 weeks after exposure and typically last less than 2 months, although some people can be ill for as long as 6 months.

 The hepatitis A vaccine

 Gay and bisexual men need two doses for long-lasting protection.
 These doses should be given at least six months apart.

 Hepatitis B is a serious liver disease.
-It can be described as “acute”, causing mild illness lasting a few weeks or “chronic”, leading to a serious, lifelong illness.
+It can be described as “acute”, lasting a few weeks or “chronic”, leading to a serious, lifelong illness.